5minute read•Graham Lumley• Last update September 2024

 6. Impact on water temperatures in ecosystems

 Water released from a deep reservoir behind a dam can be colder than the natural temperature of the river or lake downstream.
-Aquatic life is very sensitive to water temperature, so this can be harmful and disruptive.
+Aquatic life is very sensitive to water temperature, which can be harmful and disruptive.

 7. Seasonal variability